 You could almost say they look like a cross between some kind of prehistoric species and a miniature dragon!

 You may have seen the odd one in the wild too or you may even own some as pets.
 Whatever the story, you have found yourself on this article about poisonous salamanders.
+So, are salamanders poisonous?

 So I am going to give you a little briefing about the contents of this article.
 You are going to learn everything you could ever want to know about if salamanders are poisonous and if you can handle them.
 There will be a lot of other cool information as well so make sure to read it all.